pubcontrib/snrub/README.md

 - `int` must be able to hold all values between `[-2147483647, 2147483647]`
 - `size_t` must be able to hold all values between `[0, 2147483647]`

-Builds are automated using Make.
-Try one of the available targets: `all`, `clean`, `check`, `install`, `uninstall`.
+Builds are optionally automated using Make.
+Try one of the available targets:
+`all`, `clean`, `check`, `install`, `uninstall`.
 Each target tries to conform to the GNU Makefile conventions.

 Fastest way to get the program built and installed onto a system with Make:
 ```shell